CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 * Accelerating cycle time in a particular part of the acquisition lifecycle or procurement process to meet the needs of your Product Owner and particular backlog requirements
 * Gaining relief from a policy that requires an exhaustive and lengthy review process by a Contract Review Board or other oversight group every time the agency considers a new type of procurement or one that's not common practice in your agency
-* Addressing a higher intensity role and increased resource commitments you need CORs and program representatives to play in your digital services procurement
+* Addressing a higher intensity role and increased resource commitment you need CORs and program representatives to play in your digital services procurement
 * Solving the issue of receiving incremental funding across fiscal years instead of one allocation in a given fiscal year or a larger, multi-year program
 * Creating different procurement performance **metrics** and measures based on iteration/release outcomes instead of more standard procurement performance outputs